KMACEL/TR-Cpp-DesignPattern/README.md

 * **Template** method defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.
 * **Visitor** separates an algorithm from an object structure by moving the hierarchy of methods into one object.

+## **Structural**
+These concern class and object composition.
+They use inheritance to compose interfaces and define ways to compose objects to obtain new functionality.

+* **Adapter** allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.
+* **Bridge** decouples an abstraction from its implementation so that the two can vary independently.
+* **Composite** composes zero-or-more similar objects so that they can be manipulated as one object.
+* **Decorator** dynamically adds/overrides behaviour in an existing method of an object.
+* **Facade** provides a simplified interface to a large body of code.
+* **Flyweight** reduces the cost of creating and manipulating a large number of similar objects.
+* **Proxy** provides a placeholder for another object to control access, reduce cost, and reduce complexity.

 ## **Sistem Gereksinimleri**
 Bu örnekler Linux Mint 18.3 Slvia ve Ubuntu 18.04.1 LTS işletim sistemlerinde test edilmiştir.